Urvi-Pandit/profile-page/README.md

- A simple user profile page using React.js.
+ My profile page, in react.